contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/swarm.md

   Setting up a Swarm Cluster.
 ---

-# Using Contiv Network with Docker Swarm in Vagrant Environment
+# Contiv Network with Docker Swarm

 This page describes how to quickly create a virtual environment using the Vagrant environment setup tool.
-You then demonstrate some of the features of Docker and Contiv such as creating container, networks, and policies.
+You can then demonstrate features of Docker and Contiv such as creating containers, networks, and policies.

 ## Prerequisites